GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 issue](https://bugs.chromium.org/p/chromium/issues/detail?id=875403) to ensure that all images and iframes are immediately loaded if a page is printed.

 ## Conclusion

-Baking in native support for lazy-loading images and iframes can make it significantly easier for you to improve the performance of your web pages.
+Baking in native support for lazy-loading images can make it significantly easier for you to improve the performance of your web pages.

 Are you noticing any unusual behavior with this feature enabled in Chrome?
 [File a